Activating Mars mission software on Earth

 The visual design reflects the sophistication and quality of the revolutionary tool, while maintaining a tone of warmth through its mission to support the science community.

-The final visual system retains the dark look of the UI.
+The design system retains the dark look of the UI.
 We highlight with PIXLISE’s recognizable yellow spot color, now coexisting with an additional poppy vermillion, inspired by Mars.
 An energetic type duo ties it all together: the geometric yet approachable sans serif Faktum and the clean monospace variation of GT America.

 COMMUNICATION DESIGN